dadiletta/flaskinni/README.md

 ### Install

-Please see the [documentation](https://gilmour.gitbook.io/compsci/web-development) for detailed installation instruction.
+Please see the [documentation](https://gilmour.gitbook.io/compsci/web-development) for detailed installation instructions.
 Or just wing it and figure it out.
 Look out for all the `settings.py` varibles you'll have to load in through a `.env` file.

 ### Credits